 Create an account at www.lsac.org and follow the menus to register for the test.

-How many times can I take the test?
+Where can I take the LSAT?

 Will law schools accept my highest score, or will they average my scores?